Justin Haley (racing driver)

 Justin Christmann Haley (born April 28, 1999) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. TBA Ram 1500 for Kaulig Racing.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 16 Ram 1500 for Kaulig Racing.
 He previously went by his nickname J. J. Haley, until he switched to his first name in January 2016 to avoid confusion with fellow competitor J. J. Yeley.
 Haley owns Darkhorse Racecars, a dirt late model and dirt modified chassis manufacturer.

 Haley had a shocking win in the 2019 Coke Zero Sugar 400 at Daytona in just his third career Cup Series start due to being in the lead, through pit strategy, under caution when lightning and eventual rain hit the area.
 After scoring his first Xfinity victory in 2020, Haley became the 32nd driver to win a race in all three NASCAR national touring series.

 Racing career

 Haley began his racing career at the age of nine, in Quarter Midgets at Kokomo Quarter Midget Club during the late summer months of 2008.
-In 2009 and 2010, he scored in the KQMC, Indiana State Series, and 2011 the Light 160 State Championships.
+In 2009 and 2010, he scored in the KQMC, Indiana State Series, and in 2011, the Light 160 State Championships.